-In August 1958, the late Robert (Bob) Emerson (1903-1959; see Rabinowitch, 1959) delivered a very important (i.e., of high significance) historical lecture where he presented his speculations concerning the synergistic role of light absorbed by accessory pigments (e.g., chlorophyll b, phycobilins, and fucoxanthol) and chlorophyll a in diverse groups of algae; it was published in the November, 1958 News Bulletin of the Phycological Society of America, and is reproduced below (see Emerson and Chalmers, 1958; note that his coauthor Ruth Chalmers was his highly talented technical assistant).
-Emerson had three brief abstracts on this topic, all presented at the annual meetings of the US National Academy of Sciences (Emerson, Chalmers, Cederstrand, and Brody, 1956; Emerson, 1957; Emerson, 1958; see footnote #1), and his key (highly recognized) paper on the synergistic effect of light absorbed in chlorophyll b on photosynthesis by light absorbed in chlorophyll a in the green alga Chlorella was published in the Proceedings of the National Academy of Sciences (Emerson, Chalmers and Cederstrand, 1957).
+In August 1958, the late Robert (Bob) Emerson (1903-1959; see Rabinowitch, 1959) delivered a very important (i.e., of high significance) historical lecture where he presented his speculations concerning the synergistic role of light absorbed by accessory pigments (e.g., chlorophyll b, phycobilins, and fucoxanthol) and chlorophyll a in diverse groups of algae.
+It was published in the November 1958 News Bulletin of the Phycological Society of America, and is reproduced below (Emerson and Chalmers, 1958; note that his coauthor, Ruth Chalmers, was his highly talented technical assistant).
+Emerson had three brief abstracts on this topic, all presented at the annual meetings of the U.S. National Academy of Sciences (Emerson, Chalmers, Cederstrand, and Brody, 1956; Emerson, 1957; Emerson, 1958)1, and his key (highly recognized) paper on the synergistic effect of light absorbed in chlorophyll b on photosynthesis by light absorbed in chlorophyll a in the green alga Chlorella was published in the Proceedings of the National Academy of Sciences (Emerson, Chalmers and Cederstrand, 1957).

-Robert Emerson was already the 'Grand Master of Photosynthesis and Related Processes' in this World when I knew him during 1956-1958, as my mentor and advisor (see Govindjee and Govindjee, 2021).
-In his PhD thesis, in Berlin, Germany, Emerson (1927) explored in depth, in several algae, the intriguing absence of inhibition of respiration by hydrogen cyanide (HCN) and carbon monoxide (CO); this phenomenon baffled him, as well as his advisor Otto Warburg; full molecular understanding of this phenomenon still needs attention.
-[See Lichtenthaler and Bjorn (2020) for the English translation of this 32-page thesis, as well as comments by Govindjee (2020) on Emerson.]
-Further, Emerson's famous 1948 Stephan Hales lecture is now available (see: Govindjee, 2018).
+Robert Emerson was already the 'Grand Master of Photosynthesis and Related Processes' in this World when I knew him during 1956-1958, as my mentor and advisor (Govindjee and Govindjee, 2021).
+In his PhD thesis in Berlin, Germany, Emerson (1927) explored, in depth, in several algal species, the intriguing absence of inhibition of respiration by hydrogen cyanide (HCN) and carbon monoxide (CO); this phenomenon baffled him, as well as his advisor Otto Warburg; and even today, full molecular understanding of this phenomenon still needs attention.